 model/): immutable data classes with @PK, @FK, @UK,

 and composite keys (MovieGenre, Principal).
-MovieView is a
+MovieView and PersonGallery

 methods using the type-safe QueryBuilder and generated metamodel